Kylezee/-Mars_Images/Readme.md

 ######kfe.Mars

-Written is a .Net Core 2 project so it can be deployed on many platforms:
+Written as a .Net Core 2 web Api project so it can be deployed on many platforms:
 1 AWS
   - Docker Container
   - EC2 AMI